 The second sketch I created was an interpretation of the Magnificat.

 After thinking about the visitation I was really inspired to create a visual interpretation and a more inclusive text version.
 I will say that I do love Bach's Magnificat; the original is sacred.
 But, for many the original fails to create connection and relationship, I know I certainly struggle to identify with some of the language.
-I hope they don't call me blasphemous for this but I really believe that Mary experienced joy (among other emotions in her relationship with our creator).
+I really believe that Mary experienced joy (among other emotions in her relationship with our creator).
 And that her trust in God let her 'soul to burst with joy'.
 As St Irenaeus said: "The glory of God is a human being fully alive."

 I have used colours and symbols in both pieces to accentuate meanings behind the relationship.
 For example Mary has blue Jeans + yellow/gold top to symbolise glory revealed, joy, light & divinity.
 Purple is also a royalty & nobility colour for John the Baptist.
 If you look closely you'll spot 'Luke 1:39-45' on a clothing tag and you may find a Marian symbol too?